 - Fabric (36″ only): $20

-Note: We do not proof the content, design or colors of the submission accept for violations of the University or School logo.
+Note: We do not proof the content, design, or colors of the submission except for violations of the University or School logo.
 We accept no responsibility for incorrect colors, fonts that do not appear correct, longevity of the colors, etc.

 |PhDposters.com:||$55 + shipping and handling|